storyfeet/dugi_bialan/util/pimsleur_scripts/script1.md

 "She says, and I'm a French Lady"

--- mi li min bi man Vionsei
+-- mi li min bi man Velonss

 How did she say, "lady" or "female"